tobinvanpelt/vim-semicolon/Readme.md

 Semicolon
 =========

-Semicolon is a pytyhon IDE for vim that relies on tmux.
-It incorporates a python/ipython console, testing using nose, debugging, and debugging tests.
+Semicolon is a pytyhon IDE for vim that utilizes shell based workflow (zsh recommended) that is manged with tmux.
+It incorporates an ipython console, testing using nose, and the debugging of both regular scripts and test modules.

-To utilize semicolon vim must be run within tmux as:
+To utilize semicolon vim must be run from within a tmux seesion:

     $tmux new vim

-The IDE consists of vim as an editor and provides a console that includes a debugging console on the left and an general interactive python console on the right.

-NOTE:

-Project is set to virtualenv project that is effect at start.
-Can't change once running.

-Compatible with virtualenv.

-Go to console window in other tmux window.

-Describe debug behavior.

-C-a ; - go back

-exit ipython respawns

-convenient terminal pane

-mark all files with license / copyright

-Console:

-Debugging:

-Testing:
+The IDE consists of vim as the 'edit' pane, a 'debug' pane where the ipdb debugger executes, and a 'ipython' pane.
+Tmux is used to organize these various panes.
+Most of the time only the 'edit' pane is visible, but the console can toggle open/close using `;;`.
+When the console is not visible beneath the 'edit' pane, the console panes are in their own 'console' window that can be navigated to with typical tmux commands.
+This seperate console window has an additional shell pane as well for conveince.

+Breakpoints for debugging are directly entered into python .py files with the convenience of `;<space>` (see below).
+Furthermore, you may list or delete all breakpoints within the project.
+The project is defined by the project that was in effect (using virtualenvwrapper) at the time vim was started.
+Otherwise the project defaults to only the current directory and does not incorporate additional subdirectories.

+Note: tmux by default (conveniently for this plugin) binds ';' to 'last-pane' - this a convenient binding to remember to switch to the console pane and then back to vim quickly.

 Dependencies
 ------------

-Currently it has the following vim dependencies:
-    - tmux

-It has the following python dependencies.
-Install using pip:
+Semicolon depends on tmux as well as the following python moduels:

     - nose
     - ipython
     - ipdb